 The Earth has a natural temperature control system.

-Certain atmospheric gases are critical to this system and are known as greenhouse gases.
+Certain atmospheric gases are crucial to this system and are known as greenhouse gases.

 - On average, about one third of the solar radiation that hits the earth is reflected back to space.

 Of the remainder, the atmosphere absorbs some but the land and oceans absorb the most.

 The Earth's surface becomes warm and as a result emits infrared radiation.

 - The greenhouse gases 'trap' the infrared radiation, thus warming the atmosphere.

 Technically, when the infrared rays hit a GHG molecule, it starts vibrating.

 When this molecule vibrates, it makes adjacent gas molecules of any kind to vibrate as well.

 Vibration is a form of energy that is converted to heat energy according to the physical laws of thermodynamics.